GroupLima/SAR-Repo/brief.md

 ___

 ### DEFINITIONS AND ACRONYMS
-- Aberdeen Registers Online: 1398-1511 (ARO) is a digital transcription of the first eight volumes of the Aberdeen Council Registers. [definition from https://www.abdn.ac.uk/aro]
+- Aberdeen Registers Online: 1398-1511 (ARO) is a digital transcription of the first eight volumes of the Aberdeen Council Registers.
+[ARO Definition](https://www.abdn.ac.uk/aro)
 - Law in the Aberdeen Council Registers, 1398-1511: Concepts, Practices, Geographies (LACR) was a project to create a digital textual resource from the registers.
-This was achieved by creating a transcription and TEI-compliant mark-up of the entire corpus of text from the registers covering 1398-1511. [definition from https://aberdeenregisters.org/project/]
+This was achieved by creating a transcription and TEI-compliant mark-up of the entire corpus of text from the registers covering 1398-1511.
+[LACR Project Definition](https://aberdeenregisters.org/project/)
-- Search Aberdeen Registers is a prototype web application to facilitate search within the Aberdeen Registers Online (ARO) corpus. [definition from https://sar.abdn.ac.uk]
+- Search Aberdeen Registers is a prototype web application to facilitate search within the Aberdeen Registers Online (ARO) corpus.
+[SAR Definition](https://sar.abdn.ac.uk)

 ARO - Aberdeen Registers Online
 <br> LACR - Law in the Aberdeen Council Registers